AlexCharlton/chicken-opengl-glew/README.md

 Bindings to OpenGL with GLEW extension loading.

-Chicken's other [opengl](http://wiki.call-cc.org/eggref/4/opengl) bindings are based on old fixed function pipeline OpenGL.
+Chicken's other [opengl](http://wiki.call-cc.org/eggref/4/opengl) bindings are based on the old fixed function pipeline OpenGL.
 These bindings are designed to be always up-to-date with the most recent [core header file](http://www.opengl.org/registry/api/GL/glcorearb.h).
 Additionally, bindings to [GLEW](http://glew.sourceforge.net/) are provided for extension management.

 ## Requirements
 - Make